greydanus/greydanus.github.io/_posts/2016-09-05-regularization.markdown

 ### Dropout

 At each training step, dropout clamps some weights to 0, effectively stopping the flow of information through these connections.
-This causes the model to distribute computations across the entire network and prevents it from depending heavily on a subset features.
+This forces the model to distribute computations across the entire network and prevents it from depending heavily on a subset features.
 In the MNIST example, dropout has a smoothing effect on the weights

 `x = tf.nn.dropout(x, 0.5)`
 <div class="imgcap">